andyholst/drawward/README.md

 ## Enhanced XML to Backstage Conversion

-The `convert_xml_to_backstage_files.py` script transforms C4 model diagrams from Draw.io into Backstage catalog files with these features:
+The `convert_xml_to_backstage_files.py` script and the new `drawward-cli` tool transform C4 model diagrams from Draw.io into Backstage catalog files with these features:

 - **Multi-Service Support**: Generates catalog files into service-specific subdirectories (e.g., `catalog/<service-name>/`), enabling scalable management of multiple services.
 - **Technology Recognition**: Identifies frontend technologies like React and Angular as `website` types with tags (e.g., `react-frontend`), alongside Python, Node.js, Go, and Spring services/libraries.